 Pile Gate (Vrata od Pila)

-The main entrance to Old Town with a statue of Saint Blaise (Sveti Vlaho, Armenian: Սուրբ Վլասի, Surb Vlasi), the venerated saint of the city overlooking by the stone drawbridge.
-The name Pile comes from the Greek word πύλη (pýli) meaning gate.
+The main entrance to Old Town with a statue of Saint Blaise (Armenian: Սուրբ Վլասի, Surb Vlasi), the venerated saint of the city overlooking by the stone drawbridge.
+The name Pile comes from the Greek word 'πύλη (pýli)' meaning 'gate'.

 Stradun

-Stradun is the main thoroughfare of Dubrovnik.
-The beautiful limestone-paved pedestrian street runs some 300 m and contains most of the sites of the city.
+Stradun is the main thoroughfare of Dubrovnik and serves as the heart of the city’s pedestrian zone.
+The beautiful Renaissance-style limestone-paved pedestrian street runs some 300 m and contains most of the sites of the city.
+Stradun is a lively hub, full of shops, cafes, and restaurants, offering visitors a glimpse into the city's social and commercial life.

 Right at the entrance stands the famous Onofrio fountain (Onofrijeva fontana), which supplies water into the city through a intricate pipe-network from more than 10 km away.
 It is named after its engineer Onofrio della Cava when it was built in the mid-15th century CE.